WildMeOrg/wildbook-ia/README.rst

     pip install wildbook-ia

 to install the software.
-Then the command to run the GUI is:
+Then the command to run the web server is:

 .. code:: bash

-    wbia
+    python -m wbia.dev --dbdir wbia-data/ --web

 We highly recommend using a Python virtual environment: https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv